nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Description:

-The recommend feature provides the user a with a command to enter into the gitGud text box which causes gitGud to display only friends who are available during a specified time for a specified game and ordered by the highest skill value at the specified game.
+The recommend feature provides the user a with a command (Format: `recommend -g GAME_ID -t HOUR DAY`) to enter into the gitGud text box which causes gitGud to display a list of friends who are:
+* available during the specified time
+* are linked to the specified game
+* and are ordered by the highest skill value

 This command allows the user to easily find the highest-skilled available friends who play the specified game to coordinate gaming sessions with from the recommendations friends list displayed after the command is executed.